AliiRezaei/ServoROS/README.md

 # ServoROS
 micro servo position control with ROS and Arduino

-make sure you already installed neccessary packages. if you not, try this
+make sure you already installed neccessary packages. if you do not, try this

 ```bash
     $ sudo apt install rosserial-arduino